domyjs/domy/README.md

 # 💎 Contact

-If you have any questions or feedback, feel free to open an issue or contact us at [charbonn.yoann@gmail.com].
+If you have any questions or feedback, feel free to open an issue.

 # 💜 License